Kevin J. Grimm

 My research interests include multivariate methods for the analysis of change, multiple group and latent class models for understanding divergent developmental processes, nonlinearity in development, machine learning techniques for psychological data, and cognitive/achievement development.

 I am an author of Growth Modeling: Structural Equation and Multilevel Modeling Approaches with Nilam Ram and Ryne Estabrook, which was published by Guilford Press in 2017.
 The book provides extensive coverage of growth models, including linear and nonlinear trajectory models, growth mixture models, growth models with nonlinear link functions, and latent difference score models.
 We present and describe programming code for Mplus, OpenMx in R, NLMIXED in SAS, and nlme in R. The programming code can be found on the book's companion website and on Pennsylvania State University's Quantitative Developmental Systems website.

-I teach undergraduate and graduate quantitative courses at ASU including Longitudinal Growth Modeling, Exploratory Data Analysis, and Structural Equation Modeling.
-I also teach at workshops sponsored by the American Psychological Association's Advanced Training Institute and the Longitudinal Research Institute.
+I teach undergraduate and graduate quantitative courses at ASU, including Longitudinal Growth Modeling, Data Mining, and Structural Equation Modeling.
+I also teach at workshops sponsored by the American Psychological Association's Advanced Training Institute and Statistical Horizons.